bees-hive/elegant-git/README.md

 ### Updating documentation
 In order to get the documentation preview locally, please install required dependencies with `pip install -r docs/requirements.txt`.
-After, run `mkdocs serve` and open <http://127.0.0.1:8000/> in a browser.
+After, run `./workflows serve-docs`.
 That's it!

-The [docs/commands.md](docs/commands.md) generates by running `./workflows documentation` script.
+The [docs/commands.md](docs/commands.md) generates by running `./workflows generate-docs` script.
 All other files in ["docs" directory](docs/) require manual corrections.